 The trail is not well-established through here and was full of blackberry brambles that pick at your legs.
 These blackberries were no longer welcome to us in our state of fatigue!
 I had to use my poles to push them out of the way so I could pass through.
 Needless to say, we didn't stop to pick and eat any!

 My knee started to feel better through here, as it actually hurt less to walk uphill.
-It was all about painful extension, which I needed need to do to climb.
+It was all about painful extension, which I did not need to do to climb.
 But it was still stiff and sore.

 I was even having feelings of not recommending the San Salvador at all, because of the poor maintenance of the trails, the difficulty of the stages and of course, my knee and mental state at the moment.

-At 8.49 kilometers (10.14 from Pajares or 23.62 kilometers from Poladura), climb up to this funky old house with a terrace and pause and enjoy the view.
-This terrace is only about 3/4 kilometers from the turnoff below.
+At about 8.5 kilometers, (10.15 from Pajares or 22.9 kilometers from Poladura), climb up to this funky old house with a terrace and pause and enjoy the view.
+This terrace is not quite one kilometer from the turnoff lower down.

 In the valley below, you can see the national highway, the railroad tracks and the town of Puente de Los Fierros from this terrace.

 After crossing the terrace, join the pavement to walk through the small town of Fresneo.
+The Munistiriu Route joins the Camino at the first intersection in town.
 Following the arrows through town, come to this intersection, and stay uphill and to the left.

 Come to a fountain in town.

-Soon after fountain, the Way becomes a path again.
-After Fresneo, this path you will follow is a full 5.5 kilometers until the pavement in the next town of Herías.
+Soon after the fountain, the Way becomes a path again.
+After Fresneo, this path you will follow is a full 4.8 kilometers until the pavement in the next town of Herías.
 Thank God for that!

 Can you tell that Rich was rather disgusted with me in the photo below?
 He was tired and didn't want to stop and pose for another picture.